Seva Bharti Orphanage, Kullu Valley

 Currently volunteers visit two- three times per week for two-three hours at a time.
 Activity sessions with this orphanage are always a lot of fun and again are to encourage english speaking as well as games, educational and creative activities.

-The Blind School in Kullu is associated with the National Association for the Blind and is one of three blind schools in Himachal Pradesh.
-The school has several teachers working with Fouty children across seven age groups.
-The school has a hostel attachted which makes it much more accesible to children accross Himachal.
+The NAB School in Kullu is associated with the National Association for the Blind and is one of three blind schools in Himachal Pradesh.
+The school has several teachers working with forty children across seven age groups.
+The school has a hostel attached which makes it much more accessible to children across Himachal.

 This centre is currently working with sixty-three addicts aged roughly between eight-teen and fifty-five years old.
 Most patients stay for six to seven months but some inevitably return when they have relapses.
 Around 90% are non- consenting admissions and are brought by family members.
 The centre is managed by a very dedicated team who work very hard to help straighten out the addicts under their care.
 Several are themselves ex-addicts and are very committed to putting the international Narcotics Anonymous re-habilitation program into action.

 They appreciate any time at all that is a variation of their regular routine.
 Playing music, team games, and singing will be appreciated here, however management is very easy to chat with and will definitely express if and how they would like you to work with them.
 This may not be as a routinely visited place as the other organizations, however is worth the visit if you are able to coordinate one.
 Once every two weeks would be a great amount of time spent here.
 Be aware that there are more than 60 folks here and you will have their full attention for the time you are given!